aparajita/capacitor-native-decorator/README.md

 In the process of developing Capacitor plugins, I built up a big wish list:

-* I wish I only had to make one TypeScript version of my plugins for all platforms.
+- I wish I only had to make one TypeScript version of my plugins for all platforms.

+- I wish I could pass values to a plugin without constructing an object.

-* I wish I could receive a value from a plugin without needing to deconstruct an object.
+- I wish I could receive a single value from a plugin without needing to deconstruct an object.

-* I wish my plugins could leverage the full power of TypeScript code when running native.
+- I wish my plugins could leverage the full power of TypeScript code when running native.

-* I wish I could manage state and add TypeScript convenience methods in my plugin classes without having it disappear when running native.
+- I wish I could manage state and add TypeScript convenience methods in my plugin classes without having it disappear when running native.

-* I wish I didn’t have to maintain the `ios/Plugin/Plugin.m` file manually.
+- I wish I didn’t have to maintain the `ios/Plugin/Plugin.m` file manually.

-This was born `@native`.
+Thus was born `@native`.
 With `@native`, I — and you — get all of these things and more!

 ### Where did my code go?